Cottage cheese is a low calorie cheese with a mild flavor. However, it is highly nutritious, which means it may help with weight loss and muscle gain.

+Cottage cheese is versatile and can be enjoyed in many recipes.
 Its popularity has grown in the last few decades, and it’s often recommended as part of a healthy diet.

-Moreover, it's available in creamed, whipped, lactose-free, reduced sodium or sodium-free varieties.
+It’s also offered in different curd sizes, including small, medium, or large, and is available in creamed, whipped, lactose-free, reduced sodium, or sodium-free varieties.

 You can enjoy this versatile cheese by itself or as an ingredient in recipes.

 Cottage cheese is a soft, white cheese with a mild flavor.
 It’s a fresh cheese offered with different milk fat levels and curd sizes.

 The nutritional profile of cottage cheese varies depending on the level of milk fat used, and the amount of sodium added.

 A half-cup, or 113-gram (g), serving of low fat (1% milk fat) cottage cheese provides the following nutrients (

 - Vitamin B12: 29% of the Daily Value (DV)

 - Phosphorus: 13% of the DV